privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       // User bidding signal that may be ingested during bidding and/or filtering.
       // This is part of InterestGroup JSON object that is an argument to GenerateBid;
       // corresponding key in JSON is `userBiddingSignals`.
-      // This is a JSON string corresponding to JSON array. string user_bidding_signals = 3;
+      // Represents a serialized string that is deserialized to a JSON object. string user_bidding_signals = 3;

       /*********************** Optional Fields **************************/